scalar-labs/scalardb-samples/scalardb-analytics-postgresql-sample/README.md

 FDW options: (namespace 'dynamons', table_name 'customer')
 ```

-As you can see, the tables contains the transaction metadata columns as well.
-This is required to ensure the Read-Committed isolation level.
+As you can see in the foreign table, the table contains the transaction metadata columns as well.
+These columns are required to ensure the Read Committed isolation level.

-You also have the view of `dynamons.customer` as below:
+You also have the view for `dynamons.customer`, as shown below:

 ```shell
 $ psql -U postgres -h localhost test -c '\d dynamons.customer';